StrongCurrent/StrongCurrent/readme.md

 ### welcomeVisitors 🖖
-my name is Martin ✨♈️✨, based in Hamburg.
+My name is Martin ✨♈️✨, based in Hamburg.
 Looking forward to learn a lot about web development.
 I'm a trained media designer for digital and printmedia but the last years i've been working in office organization and management.
 I used some of html and css during my career but looking forward to learn much more.
 <br><br>
 __Top Softskills__<br>
 Sense of responsibility, conscientiousness, emotional intelligence, social openness, communication skills